kitchensjn/kitchensjn.github.io/blog/_posts/2020-10-24-pyinstaller-and-creating-executables.md

 title: "Pyinstaller and Creating Executables"
 date: "October 24, 2020"
 skills: [Python]
-desc: "As part of my work at the NASA Jet Propulsion Laboratory, I am developing code that needs to be readily usable across a number of different computer environments and by users with varying levels of programming backgrounds."
+description: "As part of my work at the NASA Jet Propulsion Laboratory, I am developing code that needs to be readily usable across a number of different computer environments and by users with varying levels of programming backgrounds."
-thumbnail: "/assets/blog/pyinstaller-and-creating-executables/thumbnail.jpg"
+image: "/assets/blog/pyinstaller-and-creating-executables/thumbnail.jpg"
 ---

 {:.images}